 With 23 alliances to get through, here’s our Dota Underlords alliance tier list:

-- (2x) Knight units take 15% less physical and magic damage when standing 1 cell away from another knight
+- (2x) Knight units take 15% less physical and magic damage and an additional 15% when standing 1 cell away from another knight

 - (4x) Knight units take 20% less physical and magic damage and an additional 20% when standing 1 cell away from another knight